Pappulab/colgrab/README.md

 colgrab
 =======

-Script which extracts a number of columns from a text file while ignoring headers.
-Basically awk for those who can't use awk.
+Script which extracts a single numerical columns from a text file while ignoring headers.
+Will convert numbers in scientific notation into floating point notation